jadeynryan/TidyTuesday/Accessibility/README.md

         Helper](images/chromajs.png)
 -   [**i want hue**](https://medialab.github.io/iwanthue/)
-    -   Set your color space, check improve for the colorblind, choose number of colors, and then click 'make a palette'.
+    -   Set your color space, check improve for the colorblind, choose number of colors, and then click ‘make a palette’.

     -   Provides differentiation report and color vision deficiency with emojis.